Ministry To Black Catholics Certificate Program (MBC)

 Certificate in Ministry to Black Catholics (MBC) (25 Credit Program)

-GST, in cooperation with the Office for Black Catholics of the Archdiocese of Philadelphia, offers a Certificate in Pastoral Ministry to Black Catholics (MBC).
+STS, in cooperation with the Office for Black Catholics of the Archdiocese of Philadelphia, offers a Certificate in Pastoral Ministry to Black Catholics (MBC).
 The MBC program is especially designed for those engaged in or preparing for involvement in various forms of pastoral service to parish communities of largely African-American Catholic membership.
 The program is also open to those who are interested in this field of ministry in general.

 The goals of the MBC Certificate program are: